WilliamGeo/UniversityHandBook/README.md

 ### Exam
 "Let’s say you learned something you want to remember in the long-run.
 Now, what you should do is read it today (1), tomorrow (2), the day after tomorrow (3), and then on the 7th day from your first reading (7).
 If you read something today, say, August 10th, you’d re-read it on the 11th, 12th, and the 17th."
 [Improve Long Term Memory]

+### Reward System
+If you feel unmotivated try to add a reward system to your work.
+For every task you complete, give it a piece of coursework, you get to do something you want to do such as play a game for 30 mins.
+This will help divide up the work and not make it seem to stressful.
+Please also make sure you take regular breaks from work as being confined to a task for too long can just cause you to stop working.
 <br><br>

 ## Last little Note